Reasons a Business Never Sells in California

-I can already hear you reading that statement and saying to yourself – what’s Andrew talking about?
-Yet it’s true and I would suggest every seller fails to consider it properly when trying to sell their business.
-Sure, there are many situations a business does not sell but there is only one reason.
+I can already hear you reading that statement and saying to yourself – What’s Andrew talking about?
+Yet it’s true, and I would suggest that every seller fails to consider it properly when trying to sell their business.
+Sure, there are many situations in which a business does not sell, but there is only one reason.

-A business never sells unless there is both a motivated buyer and a motivated seller.
-If one is missing the business never sells.
-You can have the most motivated, skilled, experienced, enthusiastic, and financially qualified buyer but if the seller gets cold feet and decides they will not sell, it’s all over.
-Equally, you can have a seller that wants to offer what they consider the best price and the best terms of the sale but if the buyer is not motivated, for whatever reason, the business will not sell to this buyer.
+A business only sells when there is a motivated buyer and a motivated seller.
+If one is missing, the business never sells.
+You can have the most motivated, skilled, experienced, enthusiastic, and financially qualified buyer, but if the seller gets cold feet and decides not to sell, it’s all over.
+Equally, you can have a seller who wants to offer what they consider the best price and the best terms of the sale, but if the buyer is not motivated, for whatever reason, the business will not sell to this buyer.

-It seems obvious but it amazes me how often I get calls from buyers inquiring about a business I have for sale and when they return the Personal Financial Statement I request with the Non-Disclosure Agreement their Liabilities exceed their Assets.
-When I phone to make sure the numbers are correct, they agree they don’t have any downpayment to buy a business but they explain that they presume the seller wants to sell and so would be willing to carry seller finance, that is, they expect the seller will carry 100% seller finance.
+When I phone to confirm the numbers are correct, they agree they don’t have any down payment to buy a business.
+Still, they explain that they presume the seller wants to sell and would be willing to carry seller finance, that is, they expect the seller to carry 100% of the finance.

-The other type of buyer which is similar to this ‘no down-payment’ buyer is the one that says they are being financed by investors.
-As soon as I hear this my request is to only speak with the investor as they will be the party to make any final decisions about the purchase.
+The other type of buyer, similar to the ‘no-down-payment’ buyer, claims to be getting financing from investors.
+As soon as I hear this, my request is to speak only with the investor, as they will be the party making any final decisions about the purchase.

 2. An attorney or CPA with no experience

-One of the reasons I joined the Sacramento County Bar Association and CalCPA was so I could meet attorneys and accountants who specialize in helping business owners buy or sell a business.
+One of the reasons I joined the Sacramento County Bar Association and CalCPA was to meet attorneys and accountants who specialize in helping business owners buy or sell a business.

-A divorce attorney, personal accident injury attorney, or bankruptcy attorney is not the lawyer I want help with the sale of a business.
-It requires a different skill and knowledge set.
+A divorce attorney, personal injury accident attorney, or bankruptcy attorney is not the right lawyer to help with the sale of a business.
+It requires a different skill set and knowledge.

 3. Too many decision-makers

-Selling a business has many moving parts.
-Each shareholder in a business has its personality and motivations.
-The main reason we were able to get so far into the transaction was that one member was the point of contact and it was their role to communicate to the rest of the family.
+Selling a business in California involves many moving parts.
+Each shareholder in a business has their own personality and motivations.
+The main reason we were able to progress so far in the transaction was that one member served as the primary point of contact, and it was their role to communicate with the rest of the family.

 4. What’s on the tax return is what the business makes

-Business owners are by nature optimistic.
-If they were not they would never go into business in the first place.
-Optimism however shows up when the seller wants to sell as they can highlight all the positives of the business; which makes perfect sense, but they also want to highlight all the potential earnings and ask the buyer to pay for it as part of their purchase price of the business.
+Optimism, however, emerges when the seller is motivated to sell, as they can highlight all the positives of the business.
+This makes perfect sense, but they also want to highlight all the potential earnings and ask the buyer to pay for it as part of the purchase price of the business.

-My role as the broker in the transaction includes setting things up for success, reaching as many buyers as possible, organizing third-party finance such as an SBA loan if necessary, and keeping communication wide open between all parties.
-Which is what I love to do.
+My role as the broker in the transaction involves setting things up for success, reaching as many potential buyers as possible, organizing third-party financing, such as an SBA loan if necessary, and maintaining open communication among all parties.
+This is what I love to do.

 Are you thinking about selling your business in California?